DCotterill/halixia-hugo/content/ma/why-get-your-5-a-day-469.md

 layout: static
 ---

-Learn about the benefits of eating fruit and vegetables
+Learn about the benefits of eating fruit and vegetables.

 Fruit and vegetables are part of a healthy, balanced diet and can help you stay healthy.
 It's important that you eat enough of them, current dietary advice is based on getting your 5 a day.